If I use caffeine to improve my performance, how much should I use?

 Doses higher than 200 mg can cause side effects such as nervousness, irritability, and shakiness.
 More caffeine will not improve your performance, and the various negative side effects of higher doses might actually make it worse.

 Importantly, you should not consume caffeine before trying to sleep.
-As peak blood levels of caffeine last for up to 3–4 hours after ingestion, try to avoid caffeine should for up to 6 hours before bedtime to make sure it doesn’t interfere with your sleep.
+As peak blood levels of caffeine last for up to 3–4 hours after ingestion, try to avoid caffeine for at least 6 hours before bedtime to make sure it doesn't interfere with your sleep.

 FAQ updated 13 May 2016